Brainvibe/1UpLoot/README.md

 ## Project Description

 1UP Loot is a web application, designed for physical game collectors to plan, track and organize their collections.
 All information the user creates is saved into a database, so they can easily access their collections on every device.
-All major platforms are supported including retro gaming systems and all genres.
+All major genres and platforms are supported including retro gaming systems.
 Users can add, search, edit, delete their games into the web app.
-Each game entry has several fields like: Game Name, Game Platform, Game Genre, Pickup Date, Game Store, Game Price, Current Value, Game condition and Game Image.
+Each game entry has several fields: Game Name, Game Platform, Game Genre, Pickup Date, Game Store, Game Price, Current Value, Game condition and Game Image.
 With Game Image users can add a url 200x200 hosted cover image of their choice.

 ## UX